peteroupc/peteroupc.github.io/randomcommon.md

 <a id=Random_Records_from_a_Database></a>
 ## Random Records from a Database

 Querying random records (_rows_) from a database usually involves the database language SQL.
 However, SQL is implemented very differently in practice between database management systems (DBMSs), so that even trivial SQL statements are not guaranteed to work the same from one DBMS to another.
 Moreover, SQL has no loops, no branches, and no standard way to generate random numbers.
-Thus, the correct way to generate random records from a database will vary from DBMS to DBMS.
+Thus, the correct way to query random records from a database will vary from DBMS to DBMS.

 With that said, the following specific situations tend to come up in random record queries.